dominion-dev/dominion-ecs-java/README.md

 and processing entities with shared component types, leading to improved performance and flexibility in game development and other related domains.

 ## Struct of Arrays

-Dominion implements the specific Struct of Arrays (SoA) layout through the ChunkedPool.LinkedChunk class.
+Dominion implements the specific Struct of Arrays (SoA) layout through the <code>ChunkedPool.LinkedChunk</code> class.

 In an ECS, the SoA layout refers to a data organization approach where the components of entities are stored in separate arrays based on their data types.
 This is in contrast to the traditional approach of storing entities as Arrays of